Leasehold Extension - Getting Started

-If you are extending a lease by private negotiation there are no rules because you are acting outside of the provisions of the Act.
+If you are extending a lease informally there are no rules because you are acting outside of the provisions of the Act.
 You can try to negotiate with the landlord and if they insist on varying the lease you can either accept their offer or proceed using the Act if applicable.

 Download a template informal letter enquiring about lease extension of a flat, or to purchase the freehold of a house or flat